joeskeen/kinda-type/Readme.md

 For when you want TypeScript to stop yelling at you because your mock is only "kinda" like the real thing.

-This takes the built-in TypeScript `Partial<T>` type to the next level by making it recursive, and also allowing it to be assignable to type `T`.
+This takes the built-in TypeScript `Partial<T>` type to the next level by making it recursive.

 ## Example